 We invite nominations for the Edward Blakely Award for the year 2016.
 The nominee should exemplify the following qualities:

 In the spirit of Blakely’s service, nominees may come from either practitioner or academic backgrounds, need not be associated with ACSP or POCIG, and may be resident in any country of the world (the award is not monetary but some travel funds for the awardee are available).
 A nominator (someone other than the person being nominated) should submit the following in a single PDF file:

-The award will be presented by POCIG leadership at the fall 2015 ACSP conference to be held in Houston, Texas, October 22-25.
+The award will be presented by POCIG leadership at the Fall 2016 ACSP conference to be held in Portland, Oregon November 3-6, 2016.